 Looking after your child

-Even after your child has left hospital, we’re still looking after him or her every step of the way.
+Even after your child has been discharged, we’re still looking after him or her every step of the way.
 After glue ear treatment, we will provide you with a course of antibiotic ear drops for your child to reduce the risk of infection.

 Your consultant will talk to you about the possible risks and complications of having this procedure and how they apply to your child.